SabrinaSchm/workSamples/count_von_count/README.md

 3) Run the script and follow the instructions in the terminal to input your name. </br>
 The script will print the sum of the letters in your name.

-### Run Unit Tests
-1) Open a terminal and navigate to the project folder (if not already there).
-2) To run the tests, type:
-_python -m unittest test_name_sum.py_
-3) The terminal will display the test results.
-If all tests pass, you’ll see a message saying "OK".

 ## Planned Updates
 - Extension to include language selection for German
 - Improvement of interactive responses